 Frequency/RPM or Pulse Width Modulated (PWM) "Input Sensor Type" options connect an input to 16-bit timer pin on the processor.
-"Debounce Time" setpoint is used to select an input capture filter for the timer pin in question.
-"Pulse Per Revolution" setpoint is only associated with the frequency input type.
+Pulses Per Revolution" setpoint is only associated with the frequency input type.
 If the setpoint is set to True, then the input data will be reported as in rotations-per-minute (RPM).
 Otherwise, frequency inputs are measured in Hertz.